RPetitmay/osticket-prereqs/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-From here go back to IIS Manager, double-click osTicket on the left panel and look for PHP Manager.
-Under PHP Manager look for PHP Extensions, then look for Enable and disable an extension and click on it.
+From here go back to IIS Manager home, double-click osTicket on the left panel and look for PHP Manager.
+Under PHP Manager look for PHP Extensions, then look for "Enable and disable an extension" and open it.
 Now you will enable the following extensions, php_imap.dll, php_intl.dll, and php_opcache.dll.
 Refresh the osTicket installer page, to see the changes of the extensions added.
-From osTicket
+From the following file path "C:\inetpub\wwwroot\osTicket\include\ost-sampleconfig.php" rename the file ost-sampleconfig.php to ost-config.php.
+Go to the Properties of the file, then go to the Security tab, then go to Advanced and click "Disable Inheritance" and then click "Remove all inherited permissions from this object".
+On the top left hand corner click "Select a principal" and add user

 </p>
 <br />